A Tale of Three Apples

 The second figure took the next turn, throwing back its hood and revealing another gnarled woman, every inch an aging hag.
 Taking a bite of her green apple, the woman waited, and then began to change.
 At once a spry woman of middle years stood in place of the hooded figure.
 Then, whirling through the air, came a flying broom making its way directly for the woman.
 Eyes lit wide with excitement, she caught it.
 Then her eyes fell on the remaining hooded figure.
 Fearing that it would soon desire the remains of the apple she had chosen, the woman sat astride her broom, and took off into the air as quickly as she could.

-And to this day any who come upon those golden apples are satisfied.
+And to this day anyone who eats one of those golden apples is satisfied.